 Mary’s painful walk along the Via Dolorosa to the top of Calvary was her greatest act of worship to God.
 By having to sorrowfully watch her beloved Son suffer and die a cruel and shameful death, she offered up the greatest sacrifice to God any mother could have.
 Her Son’s suffering and death proved to be the heaviest cross she would ever have to carry so that everyone might be saved.
 She was chosen to be the mother of our Lord so that a sword should pierce her soul to temporally appease the Divine justice and open the gates for the formal application of her Son's work of salvation.
 What Mary's Son victoriously achieved by his passion and death was instrumentally applied to his most Blessed Mother because of her faith working through love which required suffering and dying to self.

-We must emulate Mary if we hope to have Christ's merits instrumentally applied to us, since she emulated her Son and shared in his paschal sacrifice of himself for the expiation of sin.
+We must emulate Mary if we hope to have Christ's merits instrumentally applied to us since she emulated her Son and shared in his paschal sacrifice of himself for the expiation of sin.
 Our Lady of Sorrows suffered and died with Jesus on Calvary that we, too, might be saved through the many trials we may face in our lives.
 Our Lady of Fatima told the three shepherd children as a reminder to us all that no soul can enter heaven without having first suffered.

-The women and the beloved Disciple who were with Mary also suffered much anguish because of their love for Jesus, but with a love that paled in comparison with the perfect and unconditional love of a mother for her offspring.
+The women and the beloved Disciple who was with Mary also suffered much anguish because of their love for Jesus, but with a love that paled in comparison with the perfect and unconditional love of a mother for her offspring.
 Our Blessed Mother had offered a sweet oblation that completely satisfied God and appeased Him for the sins that grieved Him: the blessed fruit of her womb.
 Thus, the temporal satisfaction she made for the remission of mankind's temporal debt of sin was unsurpassed.
 In the order of grace, the Blessed Virgin Mary is our Mother of Mercy.
-And because of her impeccable perseverance in faith and moral courage in collaboration with God in His saving work, she is rightly the Queen of Apostles and of Martyrs.
+And because of her impeccable perseverance in faith and moral courage in collaboration with God in His saving work, she is rightly acclaimed as the Queen of Apostles and of Martyrs.

 And so it was that God ordained the world’s redemption should require Mary standing before the Cross and take it up herself by having to suffer interior anguish because of her love of God and hatred of sin.
 Temporally, she restored the equity of justice between God and mankind by collaborating with God in her sorrow in union with her Son’s afflictions.
-Mary’s sacrifice for sin in praise and thanksgiving was made on humanity’s behalf by restoring moral equilibrium between God and man since her sacrifice was made in humbleness of heart and in a broken spirit of humanity.
+Mary’s sacrifice for sin in praise and thanksgiving was made on humanity’s behalf by restoring moral equilibrium between God and man, since her sacrifice was made in humbleness of heart and in a broken spirit of humanity.